 Eco-Friendly Kids Plates

-Because this article is on non-toxic dinnerware, we’ll also exclude melamine plates.
-This way, you can safely heat food.
+And since this article focuses on the best non-toxic dinnerware alone, let’s ditch melamine plates.
+This way, you can heat food without concern.

 Let’s start with stainless steel.

 Kids rough up their tableware daily.

 But, steel plates for kids are the perfect non-toxic dinnerware remedy.
 They’ll keep plastic out of your cabinets – and shards off your floor.

 Yes, HaWare’s sturdy 4-pack of stainless steel kids plates will banish shards of cracked glass and plastic for good (hallelujah)!

 You’ll love stainless steel plates’ durability and light weight.
 They’re a perfect size for kids and make excellent salad plates for adults, too.